MarceloCas/MCB.Demos.ShopDemo.Monolithic/README.md

 - [Mongo Express](http://localhost:8081/) installation to acess MongoDB using a internet browser
 - Redis single instance
 - [Redis Insight](http://localhost:8001/) installation to access Redis using a internet browser
-- [Portainer](http://localhost:9000/) to view and manage all compose encironment using a internet browser GUI
+- [Portainer](http://localhost:9000/) to view and manage all compose environment using a internet browser GUI

 :information_source: All username, passwords and ports mapping are in  [docker-compose.yml](docker-compose.yml)  file :information_source: